deep-spectrum/Ares-IQ/ares-iq-extensions/Documentation/STANDARDS.rst

 3.1) Braces for single-line control statements
 ----------------------------------------------
-In both C and C++, the curly braces around single-line control statements can be ommitted.
+In both C and C++, the curly braces around single-line control statements can be omitted.
 However, in this repository, it is considered bad practice to not wrap the single-line control statements because it can lead to confusion in the codebase and introduce subtle bugs that are difficult to spot.
 All control statements — ``if``, ``else``, ``for``, ``while``, ``do-while``, ``switch``, and ``case`` —